kessler-y/clusterize/README.md

 ```

 ### options reference:
-- *workerFn*            - required, a function to invoke on worker processes or a name of a javascript filename
+- *worker*            - required, a function to invoke on worker processes or a name of a javascript filename

-- *masterFn*            - optional, will be fired after forking code, can be a function or a javascript filename
+- *master*            - optional, will be fired after forking code, can be a function or a javascript filename

 - *reforkOnDeath*       - optional, whether to refork processes when a worker dies, defaults to true